open-rpc/tools/packages/playground/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+##### Deployment

+The playground is automatically deployed to GitHub Pages at [playground.open-rpc.org](https://playground.open-rpc.org/) after each successful release.
+The deployment is handled by a GitHub Action workflow that builds the playground and pushes the built files to the `gh-pages` branch.

+If you need to manually trigger a deployment, you can do so by running the "Deploy Playground to GitHub Pages" workflow from the Actions tab in the GitHub repository.

 ##### Contribution Resources